hzhu75-ford/PokemonApp/README.md

 ● Use this as an opportunity to showcase your abilities: easy to follow, clean code is preferred

-● Steps:
-○ Set up your environment
-○ Write your code
-○ When ready, email us a zip of the project or make a pull request on Github and share the link
 Requirements:
 Use the pokeapi.co API to get data from the network and display it in a list in the main app screen.
 Selecting an item in the list should bring up a detail page.
 Refer to the requirements below to implement the UX.